Suitceyes-Project/Tactile-Brush-Python/README.md

     },
     "grid":
     {
-        "columns" : 4, // the number of columns your grid has "lines" : 4, // the number of lines your grid has "spacing" : 2.5 // the spacing in centimetres between each vibration motor }
+        "columns" : 4,
+        "lines" : 4,
+        "spacing" : 2.5
     }
+}
 ```

+`mapping`: Maps grid coordinates to a vibration pin.
+`columns`: The number of columns your grid has.
+`lines`: The number of lines your grid has.
+`spacing`: The spacing in centimetres between each vibration motor.

 ### Run application
 Simply run the `PatternConverter.py` in a terminal of your choice and follow the instructions.
 The script prints a JSON string in the terminal after completion.